 The impact of coronavirus on real estate in India has also been unprecedented.
 The lockdown, which was enforced for two months, severely affected trading activities.
 This is expected to affect the prices of steel and other commodities required for construction activities.
 Even though all restrictions are lifted, difficulty in the procurement of raw materials will reduce construction activities over the next few months.

-Real estate prices are expected to see a correction, despite a rise in construction cost and labourers’ return from their hometowns to metro-cities.
+Real estate prices are expected to see a correction in future, despite a rise in construction cost and labourers’ return from their hometowns to metro-cities.
 This correction in real estate prices is expected, mainly due to panic selling by some real estate owners and marred buyer sentiment, in the resale market.
 Most of the new construction projects have been postponed until October.

 This will most probably assist in pushing the selling prices up in cities.
 Going forward, owners should understand the impact of Covid-19 on Indian real estate and make decisions regarding potential opportunities and available capital.
 Owners with long-term leases are protected from the near–term impact of coronavirus pandemic, for now, depending on the liquid capacity of tenants.